lindig/lua-ml/README.md

 ## Example

-For an example application, take a look at `luaclient.nw` in the `example`.
+For an example application, take a look at `example/luaclient.ml`.

 ## History and Raison d'être